gmlewis/go-flutter-stylizer/README.md

 https://github.com/gmlewis/flutter-stylizer) but is
 written in Go instead of TypeScript.

-This makes it particularly well-suited to be used in GitHub Actions to maintain Flutter code repositories.
+This makes it particularly well-suited to be used in GitHub Actions, Bitbucket pipelines, etc., to maintain Flutter code repositories.

 ## Status

-This is a fun side-project that is just getting started and is not usable yet.
+This is a fun side-project that now has a more robust parser than the VSCode plugin version and is ready to try out.

 ## Installation